 Dante wrote about the nine circles of hell; but I discovered the 10th – school supplies shopping.

-I admit, I used to enjoy it.
-After all, the limitless possibilities of a blank sheet of wide-ruled notebook paper are boundless.
+Admittedly, I used to enjoy it.
+After all, the possibilities of a blank sheet of wide-ruled notebook paper are limitless.
 But, there is a downside to the scavenger hunt to find plastic folders with prongs, binders by the inch, and a pencil bag for the 72 mechanical pencils on the list.
 (Am I shopping for a small village or a 4th grader?)